zita-ch/bipedal-robot-learning-collection/README.md

 + Other Platforms
   - Li, Tianyu, et al. "Using deep reinforcement learning to learn high-level policies on the atrias biped."
 2019 International Conference on Robotics and Automation (ICRA).
 IEEE, 2019.
   - Rodriguez, Diego, and Sven Behnke.
 "DeepWalk: Omnidirectional bipedal gait by deep reinforcement learning."
 2021 IEEE International Conference on Robotics and Automation (ICRA).
 IEEE, 2021.
+  - Yu, Chen, and Andre Rosendo.
+"Multi-Modal Legged Locomotion Framework with Automated Residual Reinforcement Learning." arXiv preprint arXiv:2202.12033 (2022).
   - More to be added